 An FHA loan is a mortgage insured by the Federal Housing Administration, a government agency within the U.S. Department of Housing and Urban Development.

+In the housing market turndown, FHA home loans have become one of the most popular options.
 Borrowers with FHA home loans pay for mortgage insurance which protects the lender from a loss should the borrower default on the loan.
-Because of that insurance, lenders can offer attractive interest rates.
+Because of that insurance, mortgage lenders can offer attractive interest rates.

-*Can I qualify for an FHA mortgage loan?
+Can I Qualify for an Online FHA Mortgage Loan*?

-The FHA insures your home loan, so that we, the lenders can offer you a better deal such as:
+The FHA insures your home loan so that we, the lenders can offer you a better opportunity such as:

 The FHA is not a lender but rather an insurance fund.
 Borrowers get their home loan through an FHA-approved lender, not directly from the FHA.

-Two mortgage insurance premiums are required on all FHA loans.
-The first up front premium is 1.75%and either 1.35 % (LTV greater than 90%) or 1.30 % (LTV less than 90 %).
+Two mortgage insurance premiums are required on all FHA home loans.
+The first up front premium is 1.75%and either 1.35 % (Loan To Value greater than 90%) or 1.30 % (Loan To Value less than 90 %).
 The up front premium is paid when the borrower gets the loan.
 It can be financed as part of the loan.
 The annual premium is paid monthly with each month’s mortgage payment.
-As the down payment is much lower, the FHA loan is usually the best mortgage choice.

 The FHA has a type of loan called a 203K and the amount is based on the projected value of your home after the repairs are completed.
 Another version of this loan, the FHA’s 203K Streamline Program allows the borrower to finance up to $35,000 in nonstructural repairs — such a cabinetry, painting and other nonstructural repairs.